Skip to main content

 This section describes how to configure SSO settings.

-What are SSO (Single Sign-On) settings?
+What are SSO settings?

-*Please contact your company's Module Administrator regarding your Options subscription Status. *If you wish to apply for the Options, please inform your sales representative. |
+*If you wish to apply for one of the Options, please contact your sales representative.

-After enabling SSO, please ensure you test whether login succeeds by following the " Test SSO Login " procedure in another browser or in the same browser's incognito mode, while keeping the SSO settings screen open.Users whose Email domain matches the one configured in the SSO settings screen can log in via SSO.
-Users logging in with other Email domains will be authenticated using their Email address and password.
+• Users whose Email domain matches the one set in the SSO settings screen can log in via SSO.
+Users logging in with other Email domains will be authenticated using their Email address and Password.

 Set up SSO

-Configure SSO settings on the ID Provider side
+1. Configure SSO settings on the ID Provider side

-Click [Admin settings] → [ SSO settings ] in LegalOn
+① Click [Admin settings] → [ SSO settings ] in LegalOn

 Troubleshooting

-"SSO Settings" menu not displayed:
+The "SSO settings" menu is not displayed:

 2. Configure SSO settings on the LegalOn side

-② Enter the obtained information into the following fields: "Email domain," "Identity provider endpoint URL (HTTP redirect) (as shown in the figure below), and "SAML signing certificate (X.509 public key certificate issued by the identity provider for signing)"
+② Enter the Email domain and the information obtained in the fields labeled "Identity provider endpoint URL (HTTP redirect)" and "SAML signing certificate (X.509 public key certificate issued by the identity provider)" in the figure below

 ③ Click [Register]

-The "Endpoint URL" may be labeled differently depending on the ID provider, such as "Login URL".
+• The "Endpoint URL" may be labeled differently depending on the ID provider, such as "Login URL."

-For the "Public Key Certificate (X.509 Certificate)", please enter all the text contained in the file with the ".pem" extension.
+• For the "Public Key Certificate (X.509 Certificate)," please enter all the text contained in the file with the ".pem" extension.

-※ Copy and paste all the strings, including "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
+*Please copy and paste all the text, including "-----BEGINCERTIFICATE-----" and "-----END CERTIFICATE-----".

-Click [Admin settings] → [ SSO settings ] → [Enable SSO (Single Sign-On)].
+① Click [Admin settings] → [ SSO settings ] → [Enable SSO (Single Sign-On)]

-② Review the message and click [Activate].
+② Review the message and click [Activate]

-SSO will be enabled.
+SSO will be Enabled.

 SSO log in will be applied from the next time you log in to LegalOn。

-Test if you can Login with SSO
+Test whether you can log in using SSO

-Open " https://app.legalon-cloud.com/ ".
+" https://app.legalon-cloud.com/ "

-Enter your email address and click [Continue].
+2. Enter your email address and click [Continue]

 Troubleshooting